danlawinc/smartconnectsdk-android-sample-app/README.md

 # Auto-Connect
 // add this

-# Request PID Data Once
+# Get PID data
-The request can be made as often as needed, and the data will be returned once per request.
+The request can be made as often as needed, and the data will be returned once for every request.

+Data that can be requested:
+ - Standard PIDs (id: 0-255)
+ - Danlaw's Custom PIDs (id: 256 and over)
+ - Please refer the documentation for a complete list of the request IDs and their corresponding return object types.

 Here's an example to request fuel level data:
 ```
 //requesting